jakekelly44/uabc-note-taker/README.md

 ## Description

 This is a project which was developed for the University of Arizona Coding Bootcamp course.
-The application contained within has been designed to take user input from a web browser and then store notes in a JS DB.
+The application contained within is designed to take user input from a web browser and store the input in a JSON DB.

 ## Table of Contents